+b.
 Custodial Credit Risk

 Custodial credit risk is the risk that, in the event of a financial institution failure, the County's deposits may not be returned to it.
 The County's policy on custodial credit risk mirrors state statute.
-As of December 31, 2021, Goodhue County's deposits were not exposed to custodial credit risk.
+As of December 31, 2022, Goodhue County's deposits were not exposed to custodial credit risk.

-b.
+c.
 Investments